-You may have a family solicitor you already use.
-If not, you can find one through our St John’s Will Service.
+You may have a family solicitor or Will writing professional you already use.
 If you are making your will with your partner, you can make a ‘mirror’ (identical) will if they are broadly the same.

 Before you meet with the solicitor for will-making advice, it is a good idea to think about:

-The executors of your will are the people who administer your estate when you are gone.
-They tell the beneficiaries about their gifts, and settle any debts you owe.
-They also deal with Her Majesty’s Revenue and Customs (HMRC) in the UK and/or the Office of the Revenue Commissioners in Ireland if necessary.
+The Executors of your Will are the people who administer your estate after your death.
+They settle any debts you owe and tell the beneficiaries about their gifts.
+They also deal with His Majesty’s Revenue and Customs (HMRC) in the UK and/or the Office of the Revenue Commissioners in Ireland if necessary.

-You need to be able to trust them, and they need to be prepared to take on this responsibility.
+You need to choose people you trust, and they need to be prepared to take on this important responsibility.

-You can name a family member (including someone benefiting from your will), or a friend.
+You can name a family member, or a friend (including someone benefiting from your will).

 Alternatively, you can use a professional like an accountant or solicitor (who will normally require payment from your estate).
-Or, if you prefer, a combination of relatives, friends and professionals.
+Or, if you prefer, any combination of relatives, friends and professionals.

 Pecuniary gifts are specified sums of money.